basecamp/bc3-api/sections/schedules.md

 Schedules
 =========

-All schedule entries under a Basecamp are children of a schedule resource.
+All schedule entries under a project are children of a schedule resource.

 Endpoints: